fschuhi/Digital-Garden-Workbench/testing/data/Test_Publishing.test_convertMarkdown.md

 <span class="counts">**[[0301 Preliminaries Regarding Voice, Movement, and Gesture - Part 1#^11-4|11-4]]**: _[[Nondualism]] · [[Conceptual Framework]] · [[Spirituality]]_</span>

 <div class="admonition quote"><div class="title">❝</div><div class="content">
-Then out of that comes a kind of mode of practising - effectively a technique (although one tries to think of it as _not_ a technique, because one isn't struggling, or supposedly not struggling and doing, and not thinking, etc., and it's non-dual).
+Then out of that comes a kind of mode of practising - effectively a technique (although one tries to think of it as <i>not</i> a technique, because one isn't struggling, or supposedly not struggling and doing, and not thinking, etc., and it's non-dual).
 The idea is that it's open, but actually, it ends up being very closed, because we've cut off a bunch of possibilities...<br/>
 </div></div>

 ---